OFFICER TRAINING

 What is the course length?

-The duration of the course is 24 weeks or 18 weeks for previously serving individuals.
+You’ll be training for 24 weeks, or 18 weeks for previously serving individuals.

 What are the course modules?